|

 the ultra-touristy rue de la Huchette.
 These guys mostly pose as Greeks by yelling OPA! and crunching broken plates

-intelligence.
+on the sidewalk under their shiny shoes.
 I love a good North African specialty, so why these places are determined to make you think you

 Keep walking down the alley, cross the street and you will eventually run into the Shakespeare and Company Bookstore